Treatment for Celiac Disease

-- make healthy choices about the types of foods to eat
+- make healthy choices about foods and drinks

-Avoiding medicines and nonfood products that may contain gluten
+Avoiding medicines and other products that may contain gluten

 In addition to prescribing a gluten-free diet, your doctor will want you to avoid all hidden sources of gluten.
 If you have celiac disease, ask a pharmacist about ingredients in